trippsc2/ansible-collection-zabbix/roles/proxy/README.md

 # Ansible Role: trippsc2.zabbix.proxy
 Version: 1.1.8

-This role installs and configures the Zabbix Proxy on a Linux machine.
+This role installs and configures the Zabbix Proxy on a Linux system.

 ## Requirements